pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 Waypoint?
 ```

-Information to place a map pin on the entrance to the instance
+Supplemental information to place a map pin on the entrance to the instance when a POI is not available (ex.
+Stratholme - Service Entrance)

 ---